serbinaekaterinai/AI-Driven-Platform/README.md

 ![Alt text for your image](https://github.com/serbinaekaterinai/AI-Driven-Platform/blob/main/Images/Screenshot%202023-11-08%20at%207.35.58%20PM.png)

-FashionViz is an innovative platform that integrates AI-driven fashion recommendations, immersive shopping experiences, and cutting-edge technologies such as Augmented Reality (AR) and Virtual Reality (VR) into the e-commerce landscape.
+FashionViz is an innovative platform that integrates AI-driven fashion recommendations, immersive shopping experiences, and cutting-edge technologies such as Augmented Reality (AR) into the e-commerce landscape.
 This repository and documentation provide insights into the various aspects, methodologies, and technologies leveraged by FashionViz to enhance customer engagement and drive sales within the fashion retail industry.

 This platform is designed to revolutionize the way customers interact with and purchase fashion products online.
 With the surge in online shopping and the growing potential of the global e-commerce market, FashionViz aims to provide a highly personalized and immersive shopping experience to meet the evolving demands of modern consumers.